Space Jam: A New Legacy beats Black Widow to top North American box office

-LOS ANGELES (REUTERS) - The Tune Squad ruled over the court and box office charts last weekend.
+LOS ANGELES • The Tune Squad ruled over the court and box office charts last weekend.

 The Warner Bros sequel to Space Jam (1996) surpassed forecasts, which projected the film would bring in US$20 million in its first three days of release.